microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 In general, this type of change notifications include the following resource data in the payload:

-- ID and type of the resource instance, returned in the **resourceData** property.
+- ID and type of the changed resource instance, returned in the **resourceData** property.
 - All the property values of that resource instance, encrypted as specified in the subscription, returned in the **encryptedContent** property.
 - Or, depending on the resource, specific properties returned in the **resourceData** property.
 To get only specific properties, specify them as part of the **resource** URL in the subscription, using a `$select` parameter.